mcoder2014/voxelization/readme.md

         [0, 0, 0, ..., 0, 0, 0]]], dtype=int8)
 >>>
 ```

+The file `run.sh` is the usage of the script `batch_voxelization.py`.
+You can change your arguments, and run it just use command `bash run.sh` in linux.

 ## Show
 There is some works of the app.
 Those screenshot pictures are using [viewvox](http://www.patrickmin.com/viewvox/) Application.